Career Coaching for Academics, Researchers and Professionals

 This programme addresses the skills, attitudes and behaviours needed to develop your leadership style and blends personal with leadership development.
 Modules include:

-• Owning your place at the table – How Imposter Syndrome and Unconscious bias can hold you back
+- Owning your place at the table – What holds you back?

 From Imposter to Empowered